Appreciating the Art of Sardinian Handwoven Textiles

 October 19, 2024 from 10 to 11.30am San Francisco Time

 While not Sardinian by birth, Kelly’s spent a good bit of time in Sardina, has a deep respect for the island, her people, and her heritage, and considers Sardinia the home of her heart.
+She’ll of course answer questions – and especially during this time, she invites participants to activate their cameras so all can connect more personally.

 Kelly will of course answer questions – and especially during this time, she invites participants to activate their cameras so all have the experience of community.